btam-ny/EV-Bets-NBA/README.md

   - Data is pulled in from 2 seperate APIs (odds and stats)
   - Prop Stats included
       - Points, Assists, Rebounds, Threes, Points + Rebounds + Assists, Points + Rebounds, Points + Assists, Rebounds + Assists
+  - Uses linear regression to predict the outcome of the stats above
+      - Model is trained on players previous outcomes vs. defensive efficiencies and predicted based on the team they are currently playing
   - Defensive Adjustments
       - Player stats are adjusted based on the amount of stats (points/reb/assists/threes/etc..) the team they are playing is allowing over the last 10 games
         - IE. Jalen Brunson is averaging 30 points over the last 10 games.
 He is playing the Timberwolves who allow 95% points compared to league average.
 His expected points are adjusted to 28.5 (.95 *30)